run2fail/locker/docs/configuration.rst

 ``$project_$name`` to enable containers with the same name in different projects.

-The container name may only consist of alphanumeric characters but may no start with a digit.
+The container name may only consist of alphanumeric characters but may not start with a digit.

 Data Storage